barryclark/jekyll-now/_posts/2017-1-1-pa_and_git.md

 then, to get them back to your pythonanywhere app, use `git pull origin master`

 If you make changes you want to delete (i.e. return to previous commit): git checkout -- flask_app.py.
-Or, if you want to revert everything: "git checkout ."
+Or, if you want to revert everything: ``git checkout .`

 If you add a new file:

-git add .
+`git add .`

-git commit -m "added xxx"
+`git commit -m "added xxx"`

-git push origin master
+`git push origin master`

 Enter your username and password if required